iam-shraddha/python-for-devops/Day-14/Notes.md

 - So you can copy that entire output go to online json formatter and beautify it and you'll find you have two elements.
 Now want to just print the project name of perticular element by using index of the elements [index]["key"].
 If you want to print all the project names that you have use a simple for loop.

 ***Explaination of the code*** :
-- Here we are trying to use request module whic is used to make an api calls.
+- Here we are trying to use request module which is used to make an api calls.
 When we try to do automation ike aws instead of requests we use boto3 module but jira is not as stable as aws that's why here we are using standard module i.e. request module.
 - Now from imported package we are using only perticular module i.e. HTTPBasicAuth so you want to authenticate with jira also here we also used json module.
 And we took url, api token and we performed the request as shown in the documentation.

+***2.Steps to create jira request*** :
+- Go to jira dcumentation search for issue then goto create issue and copy the code and paste this to your file.
+When you create issue manuaaly on jira some of fields are mandatory& some are not
+- So just remove the non-mandatory fields and only keep the mandatory fields like Project,Issue type,Summary,Reporter(jira know as we use Api token).
+Issue type we used is story to get it's id click on this (...) icon-->configure board-->issue type-->story-->id(in url).
+- Now execute this scripts and if you check on your jira dasboard you will notice a new ticket has been created.